1. English

 Sacred Valley of the Incas Tour with Moray & the Salt Mines

-The tour guide should pick you up at your hotel at 7:30 am, with a private van and head towards the Sacred Valley of the Incas.
+Pick up at your hotel will be at 7:30 am, your guide will be waiting in the reception to take you to our private van and head towards the Sacred Valley of the Incas.

 Pisac

 The lower you go, you find carefully engineered large farming terraces, taking advantage of the various microclimates.
-Also, the present is an intricate water irrigation system originating from the stream uphill and supplying all the decks below using water channels.
-Adjacent to the site is the biggest Inca cemetery found so far, with thousands of opening decorating the main side.
+Also, there is an intricate water irrigation system originating from the stream uphill and supplying all the decks below using water channels.
+Adjacent to the site is the biggest Inca cemetery found, thousands of openings decorating the main side.
 It is said that if you visit these tombs, you can still find human skeletal remains.

 Salt mines - Incatrailhikeperu